 Adequate lighting is provided throughout the building.
-All entrances to the program site can only be opened by an access card.
-Security cameras are also installed by all three entrances.
+All entrances to the program site can only be opened by an CMU ID.
+Security cameras are also installed by all three entrances and in all public areas of the campus.
 Maintenance and repairs of light fixtures are done by Knight Electric, 212-989-2333.
 Maintenance and repair of entrance doors is handled by Rudin Management, 212-344-5290.
 Security camera repairs are made by the Information Technology Director, Carl Eisenbeis, 412-268-1751.